goschtl/zope/Sandbox/luciano/kirbi/README.txt

 * Allow searches to the public catalog

+* Add books by entering just the ISBN, and letting Kirbi fetch the book data from Amazon.com

 To Do
 ------

-* Add books by entering just the ISBN, and letting Kirbi fetch the book data from Amazon.com (under development)

-* Add books by entering title words or author names, and letting Kirbi fetch some likely candidates from Amazon.com

 * User self-registration

 * User catalogs own collections